·Francisco Ferreira·8 min read

 What is a prompt engineering daily challenge?

 A prompt engineering daily challenge is a structured exercise that gives you a specific set of output requirements to meet with a single prompt.
 You write the prompt, submit it to an LLM, and get a score based on how many requirements the response satisfied.
-The best formats include optional modifiers — extra constraints you can accept voluntarily in exchange for higher point potential.
+The best ones teach a real technique each day and score each requirement with an LLM judge, then show you a reference answer.
 A new challenge resets each day.

 Do daily prompt engineering challenges actually improve production prompts?